Olga Cabrera Hansen: Testimony

-Activity in the legal field
+Legal activity

-Hansen is one of the people who worked most, from the legal field, for the reconstruction of what happened in the Information Service of the Rosario police during the dictatorship, the place where the clandestine detention center was set up largest in the province of Santa Fe and where she was detained.

-When she was released, in 1978, she approached the Permanent Assembly for Human Rights and began to tie things together, relate relatives of the disappeared with former detainees, to reconstruct the courses in what she called yesterday "that sinister puzzle".
-Together with her colleague, Delia Rodríguez Araya, they investigated complaints and gave form to the Feced case, which began in January 1984 in the provincial courts.
+Hansen played a key legal role in reconstructing what occurred at the Information Service during the dictatorship, where the largest clandestine detention center in Santa Fe province operated and where she herself was held.
+After her release in 1978, she joined the Permanent Assembly for Human Rights and began connecting families of the disappeared with former detainees, helping piece together what she later called a “sinister puzzle.”
+Together with Delia Rodríguez Araya, she investigated complaints and helped shape the Feced case, which formally began in provincial courts in 1984.